 You can load that address in a browser (

-http://www.yourdomain.com/wp-cron.php) to see if a blank page is returned (it’s ok) or if there are errors reported (the address is not correct, PHP errors and like).
+https://www.yourdomain.com/wp-cron.php) to see if a blank page is returned (it’s ok) or if there are errors reported (the address is not correct, PHP errors, and like).

-Note: commands above are lighter than a web page visit in your blog (when not sending newsletters).
-I image your provider has resources to deliver 12 page visits in an hour, so there are no reasons to not setup that command.
-Anyway if your provider refuses to setup that cron job, you can use the second method below.
+The commands above are lighter than a web page visit in your blog (when not sending newsletters).
+Your provider has the resources to deliver 12 page visits in an hour, so there are no reasons to not set up that command.

-An external service can activate the WordPress cron calling the address
+An external service can activate the WordPress scheduler by calling the address below every 5 minutes.

-There are paid and free services, search on Google “online cron service”.
+There are paid and free services, search on Google for “online cron service”.

 Here few services we successfully tried:

-- www.easycron.com (see this post – they have specific instructions for Newsletter plugin)
+- www.easycron.com (see this post – they have specific instructions for the Newsletter plugin)

 - www.cron-job.org (see this post)

-If you setup an external cron trigger with one of the above methods (use only one of them!), you can stop WordPress trying to auto-trigger the internal scheduler setting on wp-config.php:
+If you set up an external cron trigger with one of the above methods (use only one of them!), you can stop WordPress from trying to auto-trigger the internal scheduler setting on

-That does not disable the scheduler, just disable the WordPress auto-activation!
-The status panel could report a notice about this setting, it’s ok.
+That does not disable the scheduler, just disable the WordPress auto-triggering!

-If you have a multisite installation, the external cron trigger should be setup for each of your blog and you can use only the
+If you have a multisite installation, the external cron trigger should be set up for each of your blogs and you can use only the

 curl methods (it’s possible to create more efficient and sophisticated scripts, you should ask a developer).